vsfbg/swift/docs/CrossCompilationModel.md

 ## Flags

-The compiler resources are controlled via the frontend flag `-resource-dir`.
+The compiler resources are controlled via the driver flag `-resource-dir`.
 This allows the driver to select the correct location in most cases while allowing the developer control to override the value if required.
-This should normally not be required to be altered as it is intrinsic to the compiler.
+This should Normally, you should not need to set this flag as the location of these files is intrinsic to the compiler.

 The system headers are more interesting.
 Since this is C/C++ content, this is actually consumed through the clang importer rather than the Swift compiler.
 The Swift toolchain uses clang as the C/C++ compiler on all platforms as it is embedded to generate inline FFI to enable seamless C/C++ bridging to Swift.
 The flag used by clang is derived from the GCC toolchain, and is spelt `--sysroot`.
-Again, it is the responsibility of the Swift driver to identify the correct sysroot, although because there is no uniform installation location, this parameter needs to be exposed to the user to allow selection, particularly in the case of cross-compilation.
+The compiler driver is responsible for identifying the structure of the sysroot.
+When cross-compiling, there isn't a consistent location for these files, so the driver must expose an argument to specify where to find these files. sysroot, although because there is no uniform installation location, this parameter needs to be exposed to the user to allow selection, particularly in the case of cross-compilation.